 Indeed, Geir’s captivating experience even made it to tech publication Cnet.

 Not a usual trek, a volcano trek

-Since the eruption, our Slack channel is oozing bright orange and red footage.
+Since the eruption, our Slack channel has been oozing bright orange and red footage.
 There is excitement.
 There is restlessness.
 There are even recommendations on which hiking shoes to wear, which road to take and of course, the unpredictable weather.

-When asked on how to get to the site, Gudmundur (Gmg) from the Mail Team instantly said:
+When asked how to get to the site, Gudmundur (Gmg) from the Mail Team instantly said: